wix/stylable/packages/stylable/site/index.md

 At Wix, we agree.
 We &hearts; CSS.
 It's simple, declarative syntax that is native in browsers is easily the fastest way to add styles to web pages and web apps.
 But when writing CSS that is scoped to individual components, developers have to maintain highly-specific selectors, using elaborate conventions to fake namespacing.
-Writing and maintanining CSS across large teams and large projects can be tricky.
+Writing and maintaining CSS across large teams and large projects can be tricky.

 We want to extend CSS so that it is easier to use in a component ecosystem, but without losing the aspects of CSS that make it great: declarative, familiar, static and fast.
 So we created **Stylable**.